Group Counseling & Support Spaces

 We ask students to request this space at least three weeks in advance with time and date flexibility to help ensure the success of the space.
 We will do our best to accommodate student preferences of clinician identities in the space as well.

-NEW - Community Comfort Zone: Post-Crisis Support Space
+Community Comfort Zone: Post-Crisis Support Space

 CAPS Clinicians are available to provide support and Psychological First Aid* to GW students following impactful, traumatic, or tragic events that occur on campus or community events that have greatly impacted our students' well-being.
 This support can include talking with groups on campus (e.g., student organizations, departments, classes) about coping with unjust, violent, or traumatic situations, grief/loss, and/or facilitating conversations about current emotions.
 Please call us directly at (202) 994-5300 for more immediate assistance if your request is related to a crisis or urgent situation.